Categories

 Right to Deny a Search of Your Vehicle

-There is a common misconception in the State of Florida that you must consent to search of your vehicle if you are pulled over, however that is simply not the case.
+There is a common misconception in the State of Florida that you must consent to search your vehicle if you are pulled over, however that is simply not the case.
 You have the right to deny a search of your vehicle without a search warrant.
 However, keep in mind that if you are arrested for a DUI offense, it is likely that the police have the lawful right to search your car to determine if there is any contraband related to the DUI within the vehicle.

 Right to Decline a Field Sobriety Test